Bobrac3023/Secureworkspace/README.md

     a.Referenced sites

         1. Fontawesome.com website was used to download free fonts for the social media icons- Facebook, Twitter, Instagram and Youtube
-        2. An image "architecture of the Taj" was referenced from an external website  https://www.artefactindia.com/Taj-Mahal-and-its-marble-inlay-art
+        2. An image "architecture of the Taj" was referenced from an external website  https://www.artefactindia.com/Taj-Mahal-and-its-marble-inlay-art.
+        3. Favicon code was referenced from the Code Institute.
+        4. Masonry code was referenced from the code institute.

     b.Images